 - Dependency: Over time, some individuals may develop a physical dependence on gabapentin, especially if they’ve been taking high doses for an extended period.
 Abusing the drug increases the likelihood of developing dependence.
 Research shows that people might abuse gabapentin to experience euphoria, improved sociability, a marijuana-like ‘high,’ relaxation, and a sense of calm.

-- Individual Sensitivity: Some people may be more sensitive to changes in medication dosages, making them more susceptible to withdrawal symptoms even with gradual tapering.
+- Individual Sensitivity: Some people may be more sensitive to changes in medication dosages, making them more susceptible to gabapentin withdrawal symptoms even with gradual tapering.

 Gabapentin Withdrawal Symptoms